microsoft/TypeScript-React-Starter/README.md

 The tools that create-react-app uses (namely, Webpack and various loaders) allow us to just import the stylesheets we're interested in.
 When our build runs, any imported `.css` files will be concatenated into an output file.
-So in `src/components/Hello.tsx`, we'll add the following import.
+So, in `src/components/Hello.tsx`, we'll add the following import.

 ```ts
 import './Hello.css';